Entov/droid-knowledge-assistant/README.md

 This project code is intended for educational and recreational purposes.

-Star Wars, Wookieepedia, Fandom, Disney, and Lucasfilm names and properties belong to their respective owners.
+Star Wars, Disney, Wookiepedia and Lucasfilm names and properties belong to their respective owners.

 ---

 ## Demo